 Property damage liability (PDL) coverage can protect you financially if you’re at fault in a car accident.

 It’s one of the two types of car insurance that make up liability insurance, which is mandatory for drivers in many states.

 But what is property damage liability, exactly?
 Is it required?
 Can it be bought by searching for car insurance quotes online?
 Read on to learn everything you should know about this type of auto coverage.

 What is property damage liability?

-Property damage liability is one of the core components of standard car insurance, along with bodily injury liability coverage (BIL).
-If you’re found to be responsible for a car accident, property damage liability covers the costs associated with any damage you cause to other people’s vehicles or property.
+Property damage liability is one of the core components of standard car insurance, along with bodily injury liability coverage.
+By definition, if you’re found to be responsible for a car accident, property damage liability covers the costs associated with any damage you cause to other people’s vehicles or property.

 Property damage liability covers other people’s cars and property, which can include things like building fronts, mailboxes, and fences.
 If you rear-end someone, your coverage will pay the cost to repair their vehicle.
 If you accidentally back into a neighbor’s front gate, your coverage will pay to repair the damage.